 Day Two – Dead Woman’s path: Wayllabamba to Pacamayo (12km)

-The second day has the reputation for being the hardest.
+The second day has a reputation for being the hardest.
 It is a steep climb up to the highest pass of the Inca trail, Dead Woman’s Pass, at 4200m.
-During this part of the trail you get exposed to the Andean elements: first scorching sun and then, closer to the pass, freezing winds.
+During this part of the trail, you get exposed to the Andean elements: first scorching sun and then, closer to the pass, freezing winds.
 Once you reach the top it is such a rewarding feeling having completed the most difficult section of the trail.
 Everyone will cheer you on as you make your way to the top!
-Afterwards, you make a steep decent from the pass to the campsite at Pacamayo (3,600m).
+Afterward, you make a steep descent from the pass to the campsite at Pacamayo (3,600m).

 Day Three – Through the mist: Pacamayo to Wiñay Wayna (15km)

-The third day is mainly a decent, which sounds better then going uphill but I found it challenging because my legs were so sore from the day before.
+The third day is mainly decent, which sounds better than going uphill but I found it challenging because my legs were so sore from the day before.
 This part of the Inca trail is through beautiful stone staircases, which are mostly original of what the Incas built.

 Day Four – Arrival at Sun Gate

 Once at Machu Picchu the guides will take you on a tour to explore the ancient city.
-Machu Picchu is an incredible site to witness and walk through, but I actually enjoyed the Inca Trail trek more than Machu Picchu itself.
+Machu Picchu is an incredible place, but I actually enjoyed the Inca Trail trek more than Machu Picchu itself.
 The solitude and beauty of the Inca trail is like nothing else I’ve experienced.
 Once you reach Machu Picchu there will be thousands of other tourists who took the bus/train there and it felt overwhelming after the peacefulness of the trail.